Hendrix-CS/csci150/labs/doublets.md

 		else:
 			valid = True

+Test your program in the Python Console before incorporating it into the rest of the program.
+When you test it in the console, give it a few invalid words followed by a valid word to ensure it behaves correctly.

 Here is an example of how the program would behave with the error checking in place:

     What is the starting word? lig